 - Research which options are available on cell phones.
 Kids often want as many features as possible, but each may cost an additional fee.
 Remember that once your child has a cell phone, it will be difficult to monitor its use (besides the bills), so think carefully before you allow a cell phone that has Internet access or can play movies.
 If the phone can take photos or videos, be clear of what’s acceptable to photograph or film—and what’s not.

 - Make clear to your teenager that he should never drive while talking on a cell phone or read or send text messages while driving.
 If he needs to make a call, require that he pull over and not drive while calling.

-- Just because your child has a cell phone doesn’t mean that you know where your child is (or that you’ll be able to get a hold of him).
+- Just because your child has a cell phone doesn’t mean that you’ll know where she is (or that you’ll be able to get a hold of her).
 The batteries can run out.
 Kids can call and say they’re at the library when they’re actually at a friend’s house.
-Cell phones are not foolproof.
-Talk about the importance of honesty.
+Keep in mind that cell phones are not foolproof.